kyma-project/istio/docs/user/00-45-istio-features-configmap.md

 - **Elevated privileges in application Pods** – The `istio-init` init container requires `NET_ADMIN` and `NET_RAW` capabilities.
 These capabilities allow the container to modify network configuration within its network namespace and may be prohibited by your cluster's `PodSecurity` admission policy or security scanning tools.
 - **Bypass risk** – Any container in the Pod that runs before `istio-init` completes, or any container that also holds `NET_ADMIN`/`NET_RAW` capabilities, could potentially modify or bypass the `iptables` rules that enforce traffic interception.
 With Istio CNI, this concern is eliminated because interception is set up by a privileged node-level agent before the Pod's containers start.
-- **Security policy violations** – Many compliance frameworks and Kubernetes hardening guides explicitly prohibit the use of `NET_ADMIN` and `NET_RAW` capabilities in workload containers.
-Disabling CNI may cause your cluster to fail such audits.
 - **Increased attack surface on nodes** – While the `istio-init` container only affects its own network namespace, having `NET_ADMIN`-capable init containers increases the overall attack surface compared to the CNI-based approach, where privilege escalation is confined to the dedicated CNI DaemonSet.